Bant: Bantsiliek

 In 1955, a Catholic church was built in Bant, and was given the name Bantsiliek, a portmanteau of Bant and basiliek, the Dutch word for basilica.
 The church was dedicated to Ludger.
 At first the church was part of to the Diocese of Utrecht, but was later transferred to the Diocese of Groningen.
 As the population growth in Bant fell behind expectations, the parish was merged with the parishes in Creil, dedicated to Nicholas, and Rutten, dedicated to Servatius in 1991.
 The new parish was named "The Good Shepherd" (Dutch: De Goede Herder).
 In 2001 the churches in Bant and Creil were shut down due to falling numbers of churchgoers.
 Their inventories were largely incorporated in the church in Rutten.

 After 2001, the church building was re-purposed as the new location of the municipal initiative Samen op Weg, which aimed to unite the various Dutch Protestant churches and house them together in the same church building.
 The other church buildings were sold and the main hall of the Bantsiliek was divided in two, a church hall and a reception area.
 The chapel dedicated to Maria remained as a place of silence.
 Large parts of the church have been modified and the church was ready for use on Saturday 27 November 2004, and was officially commissioned on Sunday 23 January 2005.

 In 2009, the church, designed by Antonius Vosman Junior, took part in the finals round of "The Most Beautiful Church of the Netherlands" (Dutch: De Mooiste Kerk van Nederland) of the NCRV radio-programme Plaza.
 The church received the most votes, but the jury elected the Sint-Willibrordusbasiliek in Hulst as winner instead.

 Others

-Bant is also home to two elementary schools, a sporting club, a holiday park, a small industrial area, a driving school and a supermarket, as well as several bars and restaurants.
+Bant is also home to two elementary schools, a sporting club, a holiday park, a small industrial area, and a driving school, as well as several bars and restaurants.
+Since 2023, Bant has not had a supermarket.
 Every five year, Bant is the scene of a major town feast.